Feeding a crowd, but feeling lazy? Make some yummy Chocolate Chip Cookie Bars! And to up the ante a bit, use brown butter in the batter!

 This recipe doubled well, so making a lot was just a matter of cutting the bars to a manageable size.
 It was easy, too…since we used melted butter, there was no need to break out the mixer to cream butter and sugar together.
 You just mixed up the dough, patted it into a pan, baked it, and…yummmmm…

 Speaking of melted butter, I upped the ante of this recipe by browning the melted butter.
 Why?
 Brown butter toasts the milk solids in the butter, giving it a wonderfully rich nutty flavor that really amps up the volume of what you’re making.
 And it’s easy to do: browning butter is just cooking the butter past melting until it turns a dark brown color and smells nutty.
-You have to be vigilant though…the butter can go from brown to burnt in a few seconds, so watch it carefully and take it off the heat and into another container as soon as the color turns amber (black butter is not what we’re after!).
+You have to be vigilant though…the butter can go from brown to burnt in a few seconds, so it needs to be watched it carefully, taken it off the heat, and put into another container as soon as the color turns amber (black butter is not what we’re after!).
 It’s best to use a light-colored pan to brown butter, but since I don’t have one, I settled for a white spatula instead (hey, I just work with what I have).

 Brown Butter Chocolate Chip Cookie Bars